myBonzle menu: Add to my places Add picture Add story Add note

 Have you caught or seen fish at Barwon River?
 Contribute your knowledge by clicking here.

 Are you a keen bird watcher?
 Have you been bird watching at Barwon River?
 What birds have you seen at Barwon River?
 Contribute your knowledge by clicking here.
 As a Bonzle sub-project, we're trying to build Australia's most comprehensive bird location atlas.
 A big thankyou to all that have contributed and continue to contribute sightings.
+For a comprehensive flexibound field guide to Australia's birds try Birds of Australia: Eighth Edition.

 Do you know what facilities are available at Barwon River?
 Contribute your knowledge by clicking here.